 Mark Anklam, Ph.D.

-Professor of Chemical and Biomolecular Engineering Chair, Chemical and Biomolecular Engineering Department
+Professor of Chemical Engineering & Bioengineering Chair, Chemical Engineering & Bioengineering Department

 Office Phone: 951-552-8731 E-mail: firstname.lastname@example.org Office Location: College of Engineering Building, TEGR 351 Office Hours: